maxmind/GeoIP2-node/README.md

 ## Web Service Usage

 To use the web service API, you must create a new `WebServiceClient`, using your MaxMind `accountID` and `licenseKey` as parameters.
+You may also set a `timeout`, which defaults to `3000`.
 You may then call the function corresponding to a specific end point, passing it the IP address you want to lookup.

 If the request succeeds, the function's Promise will resolve with the model